ModiaSim/SignalTables.jl/README.md

 a [`Var`](@ref) dictionary with a signal array or a [`Par`](@ref) dictionary with a constant value of any type.
 In both dictionaries, additional attributes can be stored, e.g., units, description text, signal variability (continuous, clocked, trigger, ...).
-A signal array has indices `[i,j,k,...]` to hold variable elements `j,k,...` at the i-th value of the independent variable (which is often "time").
+A signal array has indices `[i,j,k,...]` to hold variable elements `[j,k,...]` at the i-th value of the independent signal.

 Example: